tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/06-internal-app-secure-build.md

 - Add your PAT value to a github secret for your repository
 - Tigger a manual build of the pipeline and check it now succeeds
 - Disable the pipeline
-- Invalidate your github PAT
+- Delete your github PAT

 ## Questions (write your answers in the notes section):
 - Which part of this is pipeline is still not ideal and why?